paudiaz99/Z-Core/doc/Z_CORE_ARCHITECTURE.md

 ## Overview

 Z-Core is a 32-bit RISC-V processor implementing the RV32I base integer instruction set.
-It uses a 6-stage multi-cycle architecture with an AXI4-Lite memory interface.
+It uses a **5-stage pipelined architecture** (IF, ID, EX, MEM, WB) with an AXI4-Lite memory interface.

 ## Block Diagram